-- If he and the mother were married at the time of the conception, birth or sometime after; this responsibility is not lost if the mother and father later divorce; - If he and the mother were never married, but he has a parental responsibility agreement with the mother that is registered with the High Court, or a parental responsibility order from the court.
+- If he and the mother were married at the time of the conception, birth or sometime after; this responsibility is not lost if the mother and father later divorce; - If he and the mother were never married, but he has a parental responsibility agreement with the mother or a parental responsibility order from the court.

 Other people may gain parental responsibility by court order or by being appointed guardian upon the death of the parents.
+Care is required where children are looked after by a local authority.
+If the child lacks capacity to consent then it is essential to clarify who has parental responsibility.
 If the child is the subject of a care order, the Local Authority has parental responsibility which is shared with the parents.
 If the child is in care voluntarily, parental responsibility remains with the parents.
+If a Court has made a parental responsibility order in favour of the local authority, then the consent of the local authority is required.